 DAU (daily active users) and MAU (monthly active users) are popular metrics to measure user engagement.
-These metrics measure the number of unique app users in a given period of time (e.g. 1 day, 7 days, 30 days).
+These metrics measure the number of unique app users in a given period (e.g. 1 day, 7 days, 30 days).

 To measure the number of DAU you have to define two things: users and actions.
 Users, in general, are defined as persons who’ve downloaded your app.
 The definition of actions can vary depending on your app.
-Common examples for actions are clicks, logins and downloads.
+Common examples of actions are clicks, logins and downloads.

 An app with 10,000 downloads and 1000 active users can be considered to be more successful than an app with 100,000 downloads and 100 active users.

 Tracking DAUs and MAUs shifts the mindset to user retention.

 Since DAU & MAU are basic metrics, there are tons of tools available that can track them.
 We want to highlight 3 of them: